 The Budapest Basilica Xmas Market is in fact a winter festival, which starts in late November, and ends in the New Year.
 The Christmas Market by the St Stephen’s Basilica opened late November in 2011 (its very first year, started in 2011), a bit later than the fair on Vorosmarty Square (running since 1998).

-Similarly to 2011. in 2012 the St Stephen’s Basilica Xmas market will be open throughout December in 2012.
+Similarly to the latest years, the St Stephen’s Basilica Xmas market will be open throughout December.

 As for the daily opening Hours of the Christmas Market on St Stephen’s Square: